-Since 2010 revenue in Shearman & Sterling’s London office has grown by a whopping 63% to hit £136 million.
+Since 2010 revenue in Shearman & Sterling’s London office has grown by over 60% to reach close to £150 million.
 So while the New York-headquartered firm has a long track record in the UK, which dates back to 1972, it’s now a very different proposition to even a decade ago.
-What’s more, senior partner Creighton Condon has earmarked the UK as a place for further expansion, commenting earlier this year that in spite of Brexit, “We see room for growth in London”.
+What’s more, senior partner Creighton Condon has earmarked the UK as a place for further expansion, commenting that in spite of Brexit, “We see room for growth in London”.

-A training framework that is as well developed as most UK firms is perhaps as important as the cash, with Shearman among the highest rated US outfits for training in the Legal Cheek Trainee and Junior Lawyer Survey 2017-18.
+A training framework as well developed as most UK firms is, perhaps, just as important as the cash: Shearman is among the highest rated US outfits for training in the Legal Cheek Trainee and Junior Lawyer Survey 2018-19.

-Development is furthered by the keenness of the firm to send trainees on international secondments, with over two thirds of the current cohort having done one or spent time on firm business overseas.
+Development is furthered by the keenness of the firm to send trainees on international secondments, with around half of the current cohort having done one or spent time on firm business overseas.
 Popular locations include New York, Singapore, Abu Dhabi and Brussels.

-Needless to say, rookies work hard for their MoneyLaw salaries.
-We are told that trainees need to be able to work in intense bursts when required, with hours that are sometimes “brutal”, especially in the transactional departments.
+Needless to say, newly qualifieds work hard for their £105,000 salaries.
+We are told that rookies need to be able to work in intense bursts when required, with hours that are sometimes “brutal”, especially in the transactional departments.
 But there is no expectation of face time when it’s quiet.
 One reports: “Stamina is a skill you learn quickly, but if there is no work to be done associates will wonder why you are sticking around.”
 Another describes it like this:

-This philosophy accounts for Shearman’s reasonable average arrive and leave the office times of, respectably, 9:33am and 8:17pm, which equate to an average working day of under 11 hours.
+This philosophy accounts for Shearman’s reasonable average arrive and leave the office times of, respectably, 9:20am and 8:13pm, which equate to an average working day of under 11 hours.
 Those who complain about the firm’s failure to match the US dollar tied $190,000 MoneyLaw salary should be careful what they wish for.

 The perks are impressive and well targeted: for example, a £30 food allowance for those working after 8pm and at the weekends is among the most generous in the City, and a smart way to make up for Shearman’s lack of a canteen (which is a frustration at lunchtimes: “you have to choose between an £8 lunch from the likes of Pret, or using any precious free time you have cooking up lacklustre lunches for the week”).
 To burn off all those Deliveroo meals, the firm offers a high subsidy for Virgin Active membership that reduces the cost by around two thirds.